-Our board of directors, acting pursuant to our bylaws, has determined that the number of directors constituting the full board of directors shall be seven at the present time.
-The board of directors has, upon recommendation of our nominating and corporate governance committee, nominated Andrew J. Littlefair, Warren I. Mitchell, John S. Herrington, James C. Miller III, Boone Pickens, Kenneth M. Socha and Vincent C. Taormina for reelection as members of the board of directors.
+Our Board, acting pursuant to our bylaws, has determined that the number of directors constituting the full Board shall be seven at the present time.
+The Board has, upon recommendation of our nominating and corporate governance committee, nominated Andrew J. Littlefair, Warren I. Mitchell, John S. Herrington, James C. Miller III, Boone Pickens, Kenneth M. Socha and Vincent C. Taormina for reelection as members of the Board.

-Each of the nominees is currently a director of our company.
-Each newly-elected director will serve a one-year term until the next annual meeting of stockholders or until his successor is duly qualified and elected.
-During the course of a term, the board of directors may appoint a new director to fill any vacant spot, including a vacancy caused by an increase in the size of the board of directors.
+Each of the nominees is currently a director of our Company.
+Each newly elected director will serve a one-year term until the next annual meeting of stockholders or until his successor is duly qualified and elected.
+During the course of a term, the Board may appoint a new director to fill any vacant spot, including a vacancy caused by an increase in the size of the Board.
 The new director will complete the term of the director he or she replaced.
 Each person nominated for election has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.
-However, if any nominee cannot serve, then your proxy will be voted for another nominee proposed by the board of directors, or if no nominee is proposed by the board of directors, a vacancy will occur.
+However, if any nominee cannot serve, then your proxy will be voted for another nominee proposed by the Board, or if no nominee is proposed by the Board, a vacancy will occur.

-We, as a matter of policy, encourage our directors to attend meetings of stockholders.
-There are no family relationships between any nominees or executive officers of our company, and there are no arrangements or understandings between any nominee and any other person pursuant to which such nominee was or is selected as a director or nominee.
+We, as a matter of policy, encourage our directors to attend meetings of stockholders and in 2010 all seven directors attended our Annual Meeting.
+There are no family relationships between any nominees or executive officers of our Company, and there are no arrangements or understandings between any nominee and any other person pursuant to which such nominee was or is selected as a director or nominee.